MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_todo_list.md

 - [ ] Establish image optimization workflow

 ### Next Steps
-- Complete Mercury Cyclone article
+1. Begin research for Big-Block Alternatives article
-- Begin research for Big-Block Alternatives article
+2. Review and prioritize next batch of articles
-- Review and prioritize next batch of articles
+3. Begin work on highest priority new article
-- Begin work on highest priority new article
+4. Establish publishing platform and workflow for completed articles